Thai script: Sukhothai consonant inventory

+Historical Sukhothai pronunciation

 Unicode

 Thai script was added to the Unicode Standard in October 1991 with the release of version 1.0.

 The Unicode block for Thai is U+0E00–U+0E7F.

 It is a verbatim copy of the older TIS-620 character set which encodes the vowels เ, แ, โ, ใ and ไ before the consonants they follow, and thus Thai, Lao, Tai Viet and New Tai Lue are the only Brahmic scripts in Unicode that use visual order instead of logical order.

 Keyboard layouts

 Thai characters can be typed using the Kedmanee layout and the Pattachote layout.